MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Enable-API-using-S2S-for-GA.md

     &grant_type=client_credentials

 •	The value passed for the **scope** parameter in this request should be the resource identifier (application ID URI) of the resource you want, affixed with the .default suffix api://webapi-clientid/.default.
-For the Microsoft Graph example, the value is https://graph.microsoft.com/.default.
+ **For the Microsoft Graph example**, the value is https://graph.microsoft.com/.default.

 ## Step 3: Contact CT support team to configure the Azure App Service